 Migration Letters is the first ever letter-type journal in migration studies following a strict double blind peer review policy for research articles.
 It is published four times a year in January, April, July and October.

-Migration Letters was launched in 2004 and co-edited by Ibrahim Sirkeci at Regent’s Centre for Transnational Studies, Regent’s University London, UK, Jeffrey H. Cohen in Department of Anthropology, Ohio State University, US, Elli Heikkila at Migration Institute of Finland, Turku, Finland and Carla De Tona in Umbria, Italy.
+Migration Letters was launched in 2004 and co-edited by Ibrahim Sirkeci at Regent’s Centre for Transnational Business and Management, Regent’s University London, UK, Jeffrey H. Cohen in Department of Anthropology, Ohio State University, US, Elli Heikkila at Migration Institute of Finland, Turku, Finland and Carla De Tona in Umbria, Italy.

 Migration Letters (ISSN: 1741-8984 | e-ISSN: 1741-8992) is indexed and abstracted in: